CristhianMotoche/cristhianmotoche.github.io/posts/2019-05-28-creating-a-new-post.md

 description: As a programmer, I know that I need to automate this.
 ---

-Currently, this is the process that I follow to create a new post:
+Currently, this is the process I follow to create a new post:

 <img src="/images/create-new-blog/create-new-blog.gif" alt="drawing" width="1000"/>

-Yeah, I know, the dates are wrong.
-I just fixed that, but that's not the worst.
+Yeah, I know, the dates are wrong and I just fixed that, but that's not the worst part.
-The worst is that I have to do this each time that I want to create a new post.
+The worst part is that I have to do this each time I want to create a new post.
 That's a bummer!
 I must automate this!

 I'm using [hakyll][hakyll] to generate static pages for this blog post.
 This tool provides a [set of functions][hakyll-main] to run the hakyll compiler.
-I'm using `hakyll` since it just takes the rules and is ready to go:
+The `hakyll` function takes a set of rules and it's ready to go:

 ```haskell
 main :: IO ()